Zavy86/WikiDocs/CONTRIBUTING.md

 # Contributing
-Please use the `develop` branch for any pull request.
+Please use the `master` branch for any pull request.

 Thank you